smoitra87/scratch/sphinx-doc/doc/index.rst

 .. _Para2:

 Welcome to para2.
 I have so much to say here.
 I am going to import an image here.
-I am *soooo* happy |happy|
+I am *soooo* happy |happy|.
+I think this happiness [1]_ can be often be attributed to coding.
+Let me cite another happiness [HAP2012]_  and let me do it once again [HAP2012]_.

 .. |happy| image:: happy.gif

+A List of things I like :

+* Food
+* Running
+	(1) 5K
+	(2) Marathon
+* Climbing
+* Wine

+But, how can I be clear, without defining some important stuff:

+running
+	The act of spontaneous craziness, where your two feet take you far far away

+climbing
+	The act of equal madness, where you don't know how to get down after climbing up

 :Authors: Subhodeep Moitra1
 :Email: smoitra@cs.cmu.edu